Robert Blanchon

 In the spring of 1998, Blanchon moved back to Chicago to become an artist-in-residence at the School of the Art Institute of Chicago, and in the fall of the same year, he took another artist-in-residence position at The University of North Carolina at Chapel Hill.
 During this time he had a solo show of new works of photography and sculpture at the June and John Alcott Gallery in Chapel Hill.
 The following spring he returned to the School of the Art Institute of Chicago to teach a graduate level seminar.
 By the end of the summer Blanchon was hospitalized due to complications related to AIDS, and died on October 3, 1999, at age 33 in the ICU at Cook County Hospital in Chicago.

+Following his death, the Robert Blanchon Estate was established to manage his archive and artistic legacy.
 In 2003, The Judith Rothschild Foundation awarded the Robert Blanchon Estate at Visual AIDS the initial funding for the organization of his work and archive.
-Mary Ellen Carroll who is the Executor of The Robert Blanchon Estate partnered with Visual AIDS working with Amy Sadao — the Executive Director of Visual AIDS and Nelson Santos — the Associate Director.
+Mary Ellen Carroll who is the Executor of The Robert Blanchon Estate partnered with Visual AIDS working with Amy Sadao, the Executive Director of Visual AIDS and Nelson Santos, the Associate Director.
 Sasha Archibald was hired as the project director for The Robert Blanchon Estate Project.
 The Andy Warhol Foundation for the Arts provided support for the monograph of Robert Blanchon that was published by Visual AIDS, edited by Tania Duvergne, designed by Danielle Aubert, and distributed by D.A.P.
 DISTRIBUTED ART PRESS, INC, with essays by Greg Bordowitz and Sasha Archibald.

 In 2009, Marvin Taylor the Director of the Fales Library and Special Collections at New York University acquired the archive and works in The Robert Blanchon Estate.
 Marvin Taylor was introduced to The Robert Blanchon Estate and Mary Ellen Carroll through Julie Ault.
 The exhibition of Robert Blanchon's work YOU MAKE ME FEEL (MIGHTY REAL) at the Fales Collection was held from November 19, 2009, until February 26, 2010, and was curated by Sasha Archibald, Tania Duvergne, and Bethany Martin-Breen.